mannx/Bluebook/README.md

 - Currently working on
 	* Tags when edited don't reflect new changes until refresh
-	* Wastage report output. separate into categories or other divisions

 - TODO:
 	* CSS worked on -- themes? or other easier way of chaning colouring